Project Manager, Chemicals and Health

 Areas of expertise: Environmental Health, Chemical Safety, Children’s Health

-Lindsay is a Research Analyst for Environmental Defense Fund’s Health Program.
+Lindsay is a Project Manager for Environmental Defense Fund’s Health Program.
 In this role, Lindsay supports EDF’s efforts to protect public health from toxic chemical exposures by improving chemical policy and practice in the public and private sectors.

 Prior to joining EDF, Lindsay worked in the Environmental Protection Agency’s (EPA) Office of Children’s Health Protection as an Environmental Health Fellow for the Associations of Schools and Programs of Public Health (ASPPH).
 While at EPA, she analyzed science and policy related to children’s exposure to pesticides, air pollution, toxics in consumer products, and other environmental contaminants.